-Although the method of match is flexible (for instance industry or community partner costsharing is acceptable), NASA encourages researchers to consider methods that add value to New Mexico's existing research capabilities.
+Although the method of match is flexible (for instance, industry or community partner costsharing is acceptable), NASA encourages researchers to consider methods that add value to New Mexico's existing research capabilities.
 In-kind cost share is allowed.
 In-kind cost share is noncash cost share.
 There are several ways researchers can find in-kind cost share:

-- a) Cost share can include donations, volunteer time, and use of facilities. - b) Faculty salary can also be used as cost-share/matching funds.
+- a) Faculty salary can also be used as cost-share/matching funds.
 If a faculty member is donating time for cost-share contributions, in the budget justification provide the percentage of time (salary equivalent) that they will dedicate to the project.
-In addition, include fringe and IDC rates. - c) THIS IS APPLICABLE TO ACADEMIC INSTITUTIONS ONLY: Indirect Costs (IDC) or F&A (Financial and Administration) cannot be charged as direct costs to this program.
+In addition, include fringe and IDC rates. - b) Indirect Costs (IDC) or F&A (Financial and Administration) cannot be charged as direct costs to this program.
 However, it is recommended that IDCs or F&A are used to meet cost-share/matching fund requirements, otherwise the PI's college/department will have to report voluntary cost-share.